FarronF/limerick-council-meetings/meetings/2023/12/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 1st November 2023.md

 **(c)**Circulated, report of Head of Property Management, dated 20th October, 2023,

 concerning proposal to dispose of land at Market Place, Newcastle West, Co.
+Limerick.
+---
-Limerick.--- 5
+5

 The Members welcomed the proposed installation of new charging points in the District